scokobro/masters-advice/index.md

 * Does answering the question actually help us understand the world any better?
 * Why would we (human beings in general, not *you*) want to know the answer to this question?

+### Originality

+The masters in Japan is somewhat different to that in other countries and understanding this will help you apply.
+As you already know, it is a two-year program.
+In Japanese these two years are thought of as the preparatory years for moving on to do a PhD[^jpnz].
+Perhaps because of this there is an 'originality' requirement which may not be present in other country's systems.
+That is, research at MA level is required to be 'in some way' original, this might be the actual topic, the theoretical approach taken, or the methods employed.

+### Depth vs breadth

+At masters level we are beginning to specialise, a masters thesis therefore should aim to look at a topic 'in depth' and provide analysis and insight, it should not be merely a description or survey of a topic area.
+You need to start to a) have an accurate understanding of your topic, and b) be able to say what (roughly speaking) it 'means'.
+Many proposals are far too 'broad' to allow the student to spend time going 'deep'.

+[^jpnz]: The MA is officially known as the 博士課程前期課程 (**hakase-katei zenki-katei**), with an actual PhD being the 後期課程 (**kōki-katei**).

 ### Be concise

 The application has a word limit, do not waste words.
 You should be concentrating on making your proposal as solid as possible; don't waste words telling us how you feel, how you *feel* about your project should be expressed through the attention to detail and thoughtfulness you exhibit in your application.
 If you want us to understand that you are passionate about a certain issue or topic it is better to *show* us than to simply tell us.

 # An example